Local Hunting Regulations

 The Taranaki Region has many rivers, streams, creeks and ponds that provide good habitat for waterfowl.
 This translates into consistently good shooting and Taranaki hunters are among the most successful in the North Island.

 Paradise shelduck are widespread throughout the region and they make up about 38% of the waterfowl harvest.
-While numbers of paradise shelduck counted during the January 2017 moult were lower than average in the northern parts of the region (i.e. Mohakatino, Ahititi, Okau, Tahora, Whangamomona), counts were very good in other areas and parries will provide good hunting on stubble fields, areas of new grass, recovering hay paddocks and ponds and lakes used as loafing areas.
-A 10-bird daily bag limit for the whole of an eight-week season (6 May - 2 July) has been set for all parts of the Taranaki Region in 2017.
+Whilst numbers of paradise shelduck in the Whanganui and Waimarino areas are at the lower end of their long-term average, counts around the ring-plain are strong and parries will provide good hunting on stubble fields, areas of new grass, recovering hay paddocks and ponds and lakes used as loafing areas.
+A 10-bird daily bag limit for the whole of an eight-week season starting 1 May has been set for all parts of the Taranaki Region in 2021.

 While there are few public hunting areas in the Taranaki region, there are plenty of places to hunt waterfowl on private land - it’s simply a matter of asking landholders for access.
 Once a hunter establishes a record of responsible behaviour, there is usually no problem obtaining permission to hunt in subsequent seasons.